borgessc/lambda-function/Readme.md

 ##  Deploy Lambda and API Gateway

-Within the main folder the Lambda Function will be created and the api gateway to Provide external conectivity.
+Within the *main folder* the Lambda Function will be created and the api gateway to Provide external conectivity.
 Use the same method to deploy the Function

+Inicialize terraform
 `AWS_PROFILE=user-root-test terraform init`

-`AWS_PROFILE=user-root-test terraform plan -var-file=ap-southeast-2.tfvars`
-`AWS_PROFILE=user-root-test terraform apply -var-file=ap-southeast-2.tfvars`
+Deploy Lambda Function and API-GW `AWS_PROFILE=user-root-test terraform plan -var-file=ap-southeast-2.tfvars` `AWS_PROFILE=user-root-test terraform apply -var-file=ap-southeast-2.tfvars`